 Last updated October 12, 2021

 In the UK there is no written law that using headphones whilst driving is illegal, but drivers should still consider the safety implications of using headphones while driving.
-In addition, while there is no specific law about using headphones, the police could pull you over and issue a penalty under the driving without due care and attention act.
+In addition, while there is no specific law about using headphones, the police could pull you over and issue a penalty under the driving without due care and attention act - just like driving with flip flops or barefoot.

 It is dangerous to use headphones whilst driving as it can cause you to be distracted from your surroundings and may cause an accident.
 For example, you are more likely to hear the siren of an emergency vehicle before you see it attempting to pass you in traffic.
 Furthermore, your reactions likely to be delayed as your hearing would have to shift to hear external sounds and you may be distracted removing earphones from your ears should you need to.